vqnguyenmcg/final_project/README.md

 ## Research Question

-Among the features of the breast cancer data set, which one are more correlated to each other and based on this data set, can we
+Based on a provided dataset on breast cancer, can we
 predict if patients with provided information is malignant or benign.

 ### Abstract